 The Role of Physical Stores

 As we move into an era where consumers are engaging digitally as well as physically, the role of the physical store has to evolve to survive.
-In order to safeguard stores there are some fundamental changes that need to occur, such as transforming the in-store experience itself.
+In order to safeguard stores, there are some fundamental changes that need to occur, such as transforming the in-store experience itself.

 It’s clear that shopping for fun isn’t a thing of the past – just take a look at the high street on a Saturday – and whilst online channels are great for convenience, the web just can’t deliver the same level of interaction as a human.
-Technology like mobile POS and Clienteling solutions helps retailers to capture vital consumer data and quickly deliver product information, but without human talent to execute it, this information is useless.
+Technology like mobile POS and Clienteling solutions helps retailers to capture vital consumer data and quickly deliver product information, but without the human talent to execute it, this information is useless.
 What will attract customers to your physical stores are your sales associates armed with this information and ready to deliver a memorable shopping experience.

-The Role of the In-store Sales Assistant has changed
+The Role of the In-store Sales Assistant has Changed

 Studies have shown that customers who interact with engaging staff are more likely to be loyal to a brand or store.
 In order to create this kind of brand experience, retailers need highly-skilled in-store brand ambassadors.
-These brand ambassadors need to embody the brand, love the products and have exceptional brand and product knowledge.
+These brand ambassadors need to embody the brand, love the products and have an exceptional brand and product knowledge.
 In addition to this, they need to have remarkable interpersonal skills.

 By equipping the brand ambassadors with Clienteling solutions and mobile technology so they can capture and access personal customer data, you are enabling your associates to deliver the ultimate personalised brand experience.
-Now if the consumer wants to order an out of stock item the sales associate can order it in-store there and then for them as well as being able to quickly suggest complimentary accessories for the outfit they are about to purchase, or paying for items whilst finishing up in the dressing room.
+Now if the consumer wants to order an out of stock item the sales associate can order it in-store there and then for them as well as being able to quickly suggest complementary accessories for the outfit they are about to purchase, or paying for items whilst finishing up in the dressing room.